 Getting your digital status

-In order to view and prove your immigration status you will need to use the Home Office website to get a 'share code' and provide this to those concerned, such as an employer.
+In order to view and prove your immigration status you'll need to use the Home Office website to get a 'share code' and provide this to those concerned, such as an employer.

 Refusals